Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 plugins with shared libraries using the stable ABI crate which automatically converts Rust structs to C structs.

-@anyrunbase shows the regular launch mode for anyrun which allows users to find and launch desktop applications.
+@anyrunbase shows the regular launch mode for Anyrun which allows users to find and launch desktop applications.
 #align(
   center, [#figure(